time-jounral-cover-timer-mac-small-light

 My solution

-The first thing all productivity coaches will have you practice is to write down what you're doing, while you're doing it.
+The first thing all productivity coaches will have you practice is: write down what you're doing, while you're doing it.

 Epilog makes that easy.
 It uses a periodic timer to check in and ask, “what am I working on right now?”

-At the end of the day, you'll have an outline of your actions for the day and how much time each took.
+At the end of the day, you'll have an outline of your actions for the day and a fair estimate of how much time they took.

 Concepting